malariagen/agam-selection-atlas/templates/population.rst

 {{ population.label }}
 ======================

-The table below lists signals of recent selection discovered in the
+The tables below list signals of recent selection discovered in the
 {{ population.label }} population.

 {% macro signals_table(signals) -%}